alexcg1/jina-meme-search-image-backend/README.md

-# Search Pokemon Images with Jina
+# Search Meme Images with Jina

 In this example, we use [BiT (Big Transfer)](https://github.com/google-research/big_transfer), to build an end-to-end **neural image search** system.
 You can use this demo to index an image dataset and query the most similar image from it.